Online Form to Submit Complaint of Your Housing Society Case

 From: Rakesh Raman

-As a journalist and social activist, I have been running the “Clean House” anti-corruption service for the past more than three years to report about crime and corruption happening in Delhi’s cooperative group housing societies (CGHS).
+As a journalist and social activist, I have been running the “Clean House” anti-corruption service for the past six years to report about crime and corruption happening in Delhi’s cooperative group housing societies (CGHS).

 In response to this service, I receive dozens of cases from the residents of different housing societies in Delhi.
-People used to meet me to discuss the problems and issues that they face in their housing societies because of the irregularities of their management committees (MCs).
+People used to meet me to discuss the problems and issues that they face in their housing societies because of the crimes of their management committees (MCs).

 The cases that I receive from the residents also pertain to the floor area ratio (FAR) construction crime in their housing societies or difficulties that they face in government departments such as Delhi Development Authority (DDA), Registrar Cooperative Societies (RCS), and others.

-However, I have stopped meeting people at my place during the past few months to avoid coronavirus infection which is spreading rapidly in Delhi.
+However, I had stopped meeting people at my place to avoid coronavirus infection which was spreading rapidly in Delhi.
 Now, I ask people to explain their cases to me through email.

 But I have found that most residents are not able to write their emails clearly, as I fail to understand the issues that they want to discuss.
 In order to overcome this difficulty, I have created an online form that you can use to inform me about your case.